 These companies are looking for someone just like you to sign up, download their user app to your cell phone, and get to work:

-Uber – Get paid to drive and make money on your own schedule, using your own car.
+Uber – Drive on your own schedule and earn, using your own car.
 MANY cities across the United States have Uber drivers.

-Lyft – Similar to Uber — get paid to drive people around your local area, in your own car, and set your own schedule.
+Lyft – Similar to Uber — earn by driving people around your local area, in your own car, and set your own schedule.
 You get paid for each trip on a per minute and mile basis.

 AmazonFlex – (See AmazonFlex Review) – For this company you will need not only your own vehicle, but the most recent Android phone and an Amazon account.
 You will be delivering orders for Amazon Prime Now.
 Amazon will assign you a mile radius to deliver to as well as which products you will be delivering.

 Postmates – (See Postmates Review) – You can deliver food or up to 20,000 other items.
 You don't need a vehicle for this one either, but you may find it faster and you can make more deliveries using your own car.

 “I Don't Want To Be In A Car Or On A Computer!”